 Common Doubts in Stages of Criminal Proceedings

-Criminal Lawyers in Spain: Often, foreign clients come to our office who have had criminal problems during their holiday (sometimes due to a theft or scam, other times due to fights or cases of gender violence), and in all cases two things occur:
+Often, foreign clients come to our office who have had criminal problems during their holiday (sometimes due to a theft or scam, other times due to fights or cases of gender violence), and in all cases two things occur.

-Similarly, it is important to have in mind that Spain has different criminal procedures, and depending on which one you take, the proceedings can be shorter or longer.
-For example, with cases involving gender violence, the procedures tend to be known by the name “quick trial” and they tend to be resolved in a few months, for the majority of cases.
+Similarly, it is important to have in mind that Spain has different criminal procedures.
+Depending on which one you take, the proceedings can be shorter or longer.
+For example, with cases involving gender violence, the procedures tend to be known by the name “quick trial”.
+These tend to be resolved in a few months, for the majority of cases.

 In general, criminal proceedings tend to be divided into three phases.
-In the first, called “investigation”, the events are investigated to discover what happened, to check if the facts are considered to be “criminal” and part of one of the different types of crime as highlighted by the criminal code.
+Investigation is the first phase.
+Here, the events are investigated to discover what happened.
+This is done to check if the facts are considered to be “criminal”, and if they constitute one of the different types of crimes described by the criminal code.

-The second is called the intermediary phase, in which the prosecution documents are presented (by the victims and/ or the Prosecutor) and defence (by the defendant).
+Following this is the second phase called the intermediary phase.
+Here, theprosecution documents are presented (by the victims and/ or the Prosecutor) and defence (by the defendant).

 The last is the phase in which the trial is held.

 The second problem many of our clients face